3D Normal Coordinate Systems for Cortical Areas: Results

 Figure \ref{Cats} shows the results for one normal hearing cat and one congenitally deaf cat including zoomed views of one gyral crown and one sulcal fundus.

 Since the lengths of the normal lines provide a notion of thickness, it is constructive to compare with those computed by widely-used brain mapping software, specifically FreeSurfer \citep{Fischl2012}.
-Given inner and outer surfaces $S^I$ and $S^O$, the distribution of distances with respect to all vertices of $S^I$ is
+Given inner and outer surfaces $S^I$ and $S^O$, the distribution of distances with respect to all vertices (denoted by $r$ subscripted by the vertex index) of $S^I$ computed by FreeSurfer is